 - Allow for decision-making.
 Seek out opportunities to ask for the senior’s advice, allowing her or him to remain in control.
 Instead of assuming he or she will want a grilled cheese sandwich for lunch, for instance, ask.
 Before automatically accompanying the senior into the doctor’s office for an exam, ask if he or she would like you there.
 Having a say in even the most basic decisions helps make a significant difference in self-esteem.

 - Ensure safety with respect.
 Safety is, of course, extremely important, but there are ways to ensure an older adult remains safe without overstepping boundaries.
 Medical alert systems, for instance, are an excellent strategy to promote independence in seniors while providing them with the means to call easily for help when needed.

-Connect with the aging care team at JFS Care, Jewish Family Services of Los Angeles and the surrounding areas, to learn more about our trusted in-home care services, always provided with the respect and attention to dignity older adults deserve.
+Connect with the aging care team at JFS Care, provider of respite care in Los Angeles and the surrounding areas, to learn more about our trusted in-home care services, always provided with the respect and attention to dignity older adults deserve.
 We are available for as little as a few hours every week up through and including 24/7 care.
 Contact us online or call us at 213-383-2273 today!